 We want to make it easier, so we did the research for you.
 Here are five excellent reading lists to give you a nudge in the right direction!
 As an extra benefit, several of these are considered great reading materials specifically for homeschooling students!

 - A Dozen Books that Make Us Human.
 These books ask the deep questions.
 They are all about character building and examining human nature at its best and worst.
 When we read these types of books, they help give us a different perspective than our usual approach to certain relatable situations.

 - Wholesome Book Lists Every Child Should Read.
 This is a big list, and we love it!
 We find ourselves quickly going through elementary books, so I love that this list provides plenty of options and inspiration!
 From classics such as Charlotte’s Web and The Velveteen Rabbit to well-known favorites like Anne of Green Gables and Where the Wild Things Are, this list will bring you back to your childhood with stories all kids should read.

 - College-Bound Reading List.
 Colleges often request reading lists from applicants, especially where homeschooled students are concerned.
 Why not impress them?
 This list has a number of great titles categorized by World Literature, American Literature, Kinesthetic Readers, Reluctant Readers, and Prolific Readers.
-There’s bound to be a few here for your teen!
+There are bound to be a few here for your teen!

 - Books for Fun in the Sun.
 Summer means enjoying the sunshine, so let’s choose a fun, beachy read.
 Choose from books on these lists to celebrate summer!
 Each of these books is either set in summer or about the season and a few even have fun activities to try.
 These are the books we tend to set aside in favor of more serious literature reading during the school year.
 No matter the age of your child, there is a list for them here!